 - 1. Writing groups don't have to have leaders.
 They can also be democratic entities in which the social contract is created by all members.
 There are pros and cons to both.
 The writing bootcamps, breakfasts, and afternoons provided as part of this Programme have a leader who communicates the rules of participation, explains them, and enforces them.
 She does so because she believes that abiding by the rules will be beneficial for participants' writing practice.
 She is also always open to discussion of the rules and to potential adjustment of them, but adjustments have to be agreed (either before or during an event), not assumed to be permitted. - 2.
 Whether they're created top-down or bottom-up, all successful groups have rules of some kind.
-The rules for these particular events are (unless otherwise stated): - 1) Cancel your place at least 48 hours before the start of the event if you find you can no longer attend, if at all possible.
-(Catering orders have to be finalised at least 48 hours in advance, and these events are usually oversubscribed, so don't waste food or a place.) - 2) Arrive punctually for all sessions, and stay until the end of the event.
+The rules for these particular events are (unless otherwise stated): - Cancel your place at least 48 hours before the start of the event if you find you can no longer attend, if at all possible.
+(Catering orders have to be finalised at least 48 hours in advance, and these events are usually oversubscribed, so don't waste food or a place.)
+If you don't turn up and don't cancel your place twice in any academic year, you will be unable to book onto writing events for the rest of the year.

+- 2) Arrive punctually for all sessions, and stay until the end of the event.
 (If you arrive late at the start of an event, you may be asked to wait outside until it's possible for you to join with less disruption.)

-- 3) Relinquish your phone for the entirety of all sessions and breaks, or leave it elsewhere.
+If you arrive late twice in any academic year, you may be unable to book onto future writing events. - Relinquish your phone for the entirety of all sessions and breaks, or leave it elsewhere.
 (An emergency contact number can be provided; please say if you need it.) - 4) Don't use social media during the sessions. - 5) Use email only during an admin session and only if your session plan explicitly involves using it. - 6) Use the internet only as strictly necessary for your writing.
 (Ideally switch off wifi for the duration.) - 7) Write in writing sessions, and don't try to carry on writing in other sessions (e.g. group discussions, admin sessions, etc.). - 8) Obey your session leader in all things. - 9) Say something if obeying the session leader feels hard, impossible, or nonsensical.)